 Excellence as standard

-There isn’t anything more critical than the marriage of the Les Paul’s mahogany back with a maple cap, as well as the regimen involved in selecting the right wood and the formula to dry it out.
-First, the wood is personally inspected and qualified by Gibson’s team of skilled wood experts before it enters the Gibson factories.
+Probably the most central of all SG features is its solid mahogany body.
+The mahogany goes through the same rigorous selection process as all of Gibson’s woods, and is personally inspected and qualified by Gibson’s team of skilled wood experts before it enters the factories.
 Inside the Gibson factories, humidity is maintained at 45 percent, and the temperature at 70 degrees.
 This ensures all woods are dried to a level of “equilibrium,” where the moisture content does not change during the manufacturing process.
 This guarantees tight-fitting joints and no expansion, and controls the shrinkage and warping of the woods, in addition to reducing the weight.
-It also improves the woods’ machinability and finishing properties, and adherence to glue.
-Consistent moisture content means that a Gibson guitar will respond evenly to temperature and humidity changes long after it leaves the factory.
+It also improves the woods’ machinability and finishing properties.
+Consistent moisture content means that the SG will respond evenly to temperature and humidity changes long after it leaves the factory.

 Keeping your wood looking as good as it sounds